mrsajadpp/Text-Utility-API-Suite/api/v1/doc.md

 }
 ```

----

 ### 4. Title Generator API

 **Endpoint**: `/api/title/generate`
 **Method**: `POST`
-**Description**: Generates four title suggestions based on provided content, with each title having a unique tone or format.
+**Description**: Generates four unique title suggestions based on provided content.
+Each title can vary in tone, style, and context to match different purposes, such as articles, YouTube videos, blogs, or stories.

+#### Parameters
+- **content** (string, required): The main topic or text to generate titles for.
+- **tone** (string, optional): The desired tone of the titles.
+Examples include "informative," "casual," "motivational," "formal," etc.
+- **style** (string, optional): The style or approach of the titles, such as "catchy," "thought-provoking," "conversational," "educational," etc.
+- **context** (string, optional): The target context for the titles, like "article," "YouTube," "blog," "story," etc.

 #### Example Request
 ```javascript